ioBroker/ioBroker.hm-rega/README.md

 device/channel-names, rooms, functions and favorites from the CCU to ioBroker (this is one way only, changes on ioBroker side will be overwritten when synced again - so deactivate this features after the first sync).

-If you make changes on room assignments on your CCU

 ## Install
 This adapter needs one (ore more) already installed and initialized hm-rpc adapter to work.